-Damara Mopane Lodge often accommodates large groups, although they are known for making every guest feel very welcome.
-The lodge is surrounded by beautiful gardens and makes for an excellent base for exploring many of the main tourist attractions in Damaraland.
-In particular many head to the Petrified Forest, Vingerklip and the rock engravings at Twyfelfontein.
-Game drives to search for desert-adapted elephants can be arranged here.
+Damara Mopane Lodge is known for making every guest feel very welcome.
+The lodge is surrounded by beautiful gardens and makes for an excellent base for exploring many of the main tourist attractions in Damaraland, in particular the rock engravings at Twyfelfontein, the Petrified Forest and Vingerklip.

 Mopane Lodge is situated east of the town of Khorixas and is an ideal stopover between Namibia's premier coastal town of Swakopmund, Etosha or the remote Kaokoland area.

-The main building and chalets of the lodge have been designed similar to that of an African village, and are built in a wattle and daub style under the shade of mopane trees.
-Damara Mopane Lodge has several unique features one of which is that the walls of the buildings and chalets are adorned by copies of the rock engravings at Twyfelfontein another are the creative scarecrows that inhabit the vegetable plots that surround the bungalows, keep an eye open for the scuba diving scarecrow - a personal favourite!
+The main building and chalets of the lodge have been designed similar to that of an African village under the shade of mopane trees.
+Damara Mopane Lodge has several unique features one of which are the creative scarecrows that inhabit the vegetable plots that surround the bungalows.

 The reception, restaurant and chalets are all connected by a 'labyrinth of paths', enabling guests to follow the shortest route from the main facilities to and from their accommodation without getting lost.
-Dinner will consist of a hot starter with diners able to choose a personal platter for a light, but tasty meal.
-A selection of meats and vegetables are available and many of the fresh ingredients will be taken from the gardens around the chalets.
+For dinner, a selection of meats and vegetables are available and many of the fresh ingredients will be taken from the gardens around the chalets.

 The swimming pool is situated alongside large, ancient mopane trees, an ideal setting to chill and relax after a dusty day's drive or excursion.
 There is a viewing deck is only 300m away from the camp, situated half way up a hill.
 It overlooks the camp and plains beyond and is a perfect venue for photographing magnificent, colourful sunsets and to admire the wonderful Namibian starry night skies.